A Vagrant machine is a file that you can download and install on

 A hanging command indicates that Internet is not reachable.

-.
-Try the ping
+vagrant ssh.
+Try the ping command again.

 The daily work with the Vagrant machine is very easy.
 Simply go to the vagrant